iceicepei/Partnet_data/README.md

 ### Demonstration

-We use a simple table as an example to illustrate how our data is organized.
-This chapter is specifically divided into three parts to elaborate the demo.
-In the first part, we will illustrate how a model is represented by an obj file and an obb file.
-In the second part, we will illustrate the structure of a partnet tree.
-In the third part, we will explain the details of each folder.
+We use a chair as an example to illustrate how our data is organized.
+This chapter is specifically divided into two parts to elaborate the example.
+In the first part, we will use a figure to illustrate how to represent a model with a partnet tree.
+In the second part, we will explain the details of each folder.

 #### 1. Representing the model with obj file
 ![image](https://github.com/PeppaZhu/Partnet_data/blob/master/pictures/picture9.png)